apranger/degenerates/2017 Information.md

   - Adam P trades Dez Bryant to Zach Y in exchange for 2.02
   - Adam P trades Jeremy Maclin to Jeremy B in exchange for 3.01
   - Sean C trades Geronimo Allison to Sean C in exchnage for 3.10
+  - Sean C trades Taylor Gabrield to David T in exchange for 3.07

 ### Draft Order